Pinchas Stolper

 Pinchas Aryeh Stolper (October 22, 1931 – May 25, 2022) was an American Orthodox rabbi and writer, who was a spokesman for Jewish Orthodoxy through his writings and books popularizing Orthodox Judaism.

 Biography

+Stolper went to Marsha Stern Talmudical Academy in Brooklyn.

 Stolper was a disciple of Rabbi Yitzchak Hutner at the Yeshiva Rabbi Chaim Berlin and at its Kollel Gur Aryeh in Brooklyn.
 He received degrees from Brooklyn College and from the Graduate Faculty of the New School for Social Research.
 He died at the age of 90 on May 25, 2022 after a prolonged illness.